rowdysquirrel23/CIS2169-Academic-Management-System/README.md

 # Academic Management System

-The present repository provide sample codes.
-It contains mainly three files as given below:
+This repository represents the existing academic management system.
+It contains the following files as given below:

 * index.html.
 * main.js
-* module-1.json     *(for undergradutae degree and modules)*
+* module-1.json     *(for undergradutae degrees and modules)*
-* module-2.json     *(for postgraduate degree and moudles)*
+* module-2.json     *(for postgraduate degrees and modules)*
-* module-3.json     *(for research degree such PhD and MS by research)*
+* module-3.json     *(for research degrees such PhD and MS by research)*

-You can use this repository to extended the programming code of `main.js`, extend the data given in JSON files, and update `index.html` plus any additional components to complete the application development.
+You can use this repository to extended the programming code of `main.js`, extend the data given in JSON files, and update `index.html` plus any additional components to extend the existing functionality.
 Your first step is to fork this repository.